-Once the dough has been proofed, it is placed into the oven to bake.
-Moisture can be nearly as important to baking as it is to proofing; that's why many ovens include a steam injection feature that slows the formation of the crust so that bread can rise to its full potential.
+Once the dough comes out of the proofer, it is ready to go placed into the oven to bake.
+Moisture can be nearly as important to baking as it is to proofing; that's why many proofing ovens include a steam injection feature that slows the formation of the crust so that bread can rise to its full potential.
 Steam also provides the loaves with an even, golden crust by helping to caramelize the natural sugars on the bread's surface.

 Another hallmark of a proofing oven is convection heating, which is simply the transfer of heat via hot air.
 Because the air circulates throughout the unit, you can bake multiple pans of bread at once, and each loaf gets baked as evenly as the next.
 The circulating can take some of the burden off of the operator as items don't have to be removed and rotated during the baking cycle.

 Glass doors offer great visibility for merchandising, and they also allow cooks to see into the cabinet without opening it.
 When coupled with a lighted cabinet, this aids in inventory and product quality control.
 You might consider purchasing a unit that has field-reversible doors, which can be easily converted for left- or right-handed operation.

 - To create humidity, and steam in the models that include that feature, some of these have automatic water fill and drain capability, but some must be filled and emptied manually.

 - A proofer oven can be set to automatically inject humidity into the chamber, either through a timer or when the humidity reaches a certain level.
 Individual controls monitor heat and humidity to provide precise control over the proofing and warming environments.
 Digital reminder timers and programmable controls are available options on some units.
 These simple-to-use controls ensure properly baked bread even in kitchens with inexperienced employees.

 - Many have bake-and-hold capabilities that will switch to a lower temperature when baking is complete to keep bread at an appropriate serving temperature.